Thriving Earth Exchange Fellows Program

 Leverage Science to Advance Community Priorities

-The Association of Science and Technology Centers (ASTC), in partnership with the American Meteorological Society (AMS) and the American Geophysical Union (AGU) Thriving Earth Exchange, is launching a collaborative opportunity for staff at ASTC-member museums to work with members of their community and local scientists to advance community priorities.
+The Association of Science and Technology Centers (ASTC), in partnership with the American Meteorological Society (AMS) and the American Geophysical Union (AGU) Thriving Earth Exchange, is launching a collaborative opportunity for staff at ASTC-member museums in the United States to work with members of their community and local scientists to advance community priorities.
 These projects, which will involve partnerships between science centers and community members, will use science to advance community priorities and contribute to a growing movement toward engaged, community-driven science.
+With generous support from the Gordon and Betty Moore Foundation, ASTC is able to award each successful applicant a mini-grant of at least $5,000 and up to $10,000 to support the work of each project.

 Thriving Earth Exchange Fellows will work with a wide range of community institutions, such as municipal governments, nonprofit organizations, faith-based groups, indigenous groups, grassroots collectives, etc.